anhdung2k1/contactless-checking/README.md

 ```

 6. Config AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY in your env to retrieve all dataset in S3 bucket.
 Found in IAM roles in AWS.
+    Need to create IAM role with S3 Bucket Permission in AWS S3.
+Create bucket in AWS S3 and name it `contactless-checking`
 ```bash
 export AWS_ACCESS_KEY_ID=<your-AWS_ACCESS_KEY_ID>
 export AWS_SECRET_ACCESS_KEY=<your-AWS_SECRET_ACCESS_KEY>